mfelt/mfelt.github.io/index.md

   </div>
 </div>

-- Created detailed mockups and specifications using photoshop, HTML/CSS, wireframes, and flow charts.
-- Performed continual testing to locate bugs and ensure that new features met requirements.
-- Used IntelliJ to debug code, validate bugs, and pin down issues with integrations.
-- Managed feature requests from companywide departments and teams.
-- Presented new features in a weekly company-wide meeting.

 {% include h2 text="Work Experience" %}

 - Designed front-end UI and UX.
 (I designed the user interfaces for all projects listed below)